borea17/borea17.github.io/_posts/paper_summaries/2020-09-04-MONET_summary.md

 the compositional structure of scenes (inductive bias) may help to reduce this complexity.
 Instead of decomposing the entire multi-object scene in one sweep, MONet breaks the image in multiple ($K$) tasks which it decomposes with the same VAE[^4].
-As a result, the segmentation should produce similar tasks (structurally similar scene elements) such that the VAE is capable of solving all tasks.
+Restricting the model complexity of the decoder (e.g., by using few layers), forces the model to produce segmentation with similar tasks, i.e., segmentations over structurally similar scene elements such that the VAE is capable of solving all tasks (note that this is a hypothesis).
 The authors argue that optimization should push towards a meaningful decomposition.
 Furthermore, they empirically validate their hypothesis by showing that for the *Objects Room* dataset the reconstruction error is much